How I sold my travel trailer privately.

 So I entered the trailer door, and was greeted to stuff piled to the ceiling from every surface.

-Shaking my head, the needed adrenaline (I had been missing all summer I might add!) kicked in high gear and I started heaving stuff out the door onto the lawn without even thinking twice.
+Shaking my head, the needed adrenaline (I had been missing all summer I might add!) kicked in high gear and I started heaving camping gear out the door onto the lawn without even thinking twice.

 I focused on just the junk you could see.
 Everything got carried out, then all the surfaces got buffed until they sparkled.
 I attempted a few cupboards but ran out of time.

-Later that evening, I heard them drive in as I was filling up a galvanized thing with water for some fresh cut hydrangeas for the trailer table.
+Later that evening, I heard them drive in as I was filling up a galvanized jug with water for some fresh cut hydrangeas for the trailer table.

 As I carted out the flowers to meet them, I was happy to see they brought their two girls!